Intellectual Property Lawyer in Germany

 Trademark protection in Germany

 According to the Trademark Act, German trademarks are protected against wrongful use of the same or similar signs or marks by third parties.
 Trademarks are registered with the Patent and Trademark Office in Germany and with the Office for Harmonization of the International Market (OHIM) at European level.
-Trademark protection is provided for an indefinite amount of time if the owner pays a renewal fee after the first five years and then after every ten years.
+After trademark registration in Germany, protection is provided for an indefinite amount of time if the owner pays a renewal fee after the first five years and then after every ten years.

 - - they are not distinct;